RainingK/RainingK/README.md

 ### Hey there, I'm Ammar
 ## Since you've clicked on my profile.
-Here are some things you should konw about me.
+Here are some things you should know about me.
 1. I like programming.
 That's it, you're caught up

 Programming isn't just a choice it's a lifestyle